ShirleyZhang111/Decoupling-Brain-splr/README.md

 ### Outputs (typical)

-Depending on the chosen `rank` and `mechanism`, the main function returns:
+Depending on the chosen rank and mechanism, the main function returns:

 - `coeff` — coefficients of the polynomial basis in the local dynamics
 - `sparse` — estimated sparse coupling matrix